ngryan3/Stonks/stonk_website/to-do.md

 Algo Related To-Do:
 - Add optimization algorithm to the portfolio_view()
+- Add plot function for the efficient frontier
-- Convert data from yfinance and crypto api to a desired format
+- Convert data from alpha_vantage library to a desired format

 Front-end To-Do:
 - Add text info to home, about and limitations page